OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 A. INTRODUCTION TO OUR SERVICES

-This Agreement governs your use of Apple’s services (“Services”), through which you can buy, get, license, rent or subscribe to media, apps (“Apps”), and other in-app services (“Content”).
-Our Services are: iTunes Store, App Store, Apple Books, Apple Music, and Apple News.
+This Agreement governs your use of Apple’s services (“Services”), through which you can buy, get, license, rent or subscribe to content, apps (“Apps”), and other in-app services (collectively, “Content”).
+Content may be offered through the Services by Apple or a third party.
 Our Services are available for your use in your country of residence (“Home Country”).
 To use our Services, you need compatible hardware, software (latest version recommended and sometimes required) and Internet access (fees may apply).
 Our Services’ performance may be affected by these factors.

 B. USING OUR SERVICES

 PAYMENTS, TAXES, AND REFUNDS

 You can acquire Content on our Services for free or for a charge, either of which is referred to as a “Transaction.”
 Each Transaction is an electronic contract between you and Apple, and/or you and the entity providing the Content on our Services.
 However, if you are a customer of Apple Distribution International and you acquire an App or a book, Apple Distribution International is the merchant of record. this means that you acquire the Content from Apple Distribution International, and it is licensed by the App Provider (as defined below) or book publisher.
 When you make your first Transaction, we will ask you to choose how frequently we should ask for your password for future Transactions.
 If you enable Touch ID for Transactions, we will ask you to authenticate all Transactions with your fingerprint, and if you enable Face ID for Transactions, we will ask you to authenticate all Transactions using facial recognition.
 Manage your password settings at any time by following these instructions: https://support.apple.com/en-us/HT204030.
-Apple will charge your payment method (such as your credit card, debit card, gift card/code, or other method available in your Home Country) for any paid Transactions, including any applicable taxes.
-If you have also added your payment method to your Apple Wallet, Apple may charge it using Apple Pay.
-If we cannot charge your payment method for any reason (such as expiration or insufficient funds), you remain responsible for any uncollected amounts, and we will attempt to charge the payment method as you may update your payment method information.
+Apple will charge your selected payment method (such as your credit card, debit card, gift card/code, or other method available in your Home Country) for any paid Transactions, including any applicable taxes.
+If you have also added it to your Apple Wallet, Apple may charge your selected payment method in Apple Wallet using Apple Pay.
+If we cannot charge your selected payment method for any reason (such as expiration or insufficient funds), you remain responsible for any uncollected amounts, and we will attempt to charge the payment method again as you may update your payment method information.
 If you pre-order Content, you will be charged when the Content is delivered to you (unless you cancel prior to the Content’s availability).
-In accordance with local law, Apple may update information regarding your payment method if provided such information by your financial institution.
+In accordance with local law, Apple may update information regarding your selected payment method if provided such information by your financial institution.
 For details about how Transactions are billed, please visit http://support.apple.com/kb/HT5582.
 All Transactions are final.
 Content prices may change at any time.
 If technical problems prevent or unreasonably delay delivery of Content, your exclusive and sole remedy is either replacement of the Content or refund of the price paid, as determined by Apple.
 From time to time, Apple may refuse a refund request if we find evidence of fraud, refund abuse, or other manipulative behavior that entitles Apple to a corresponding counterclaim.
 Terms related to Store Credit and gift cards/codes are available here: https://www.apple.com/legal/internet-services/itunes/giftcards/.

 APPLE ID

-Using our Services and accessing your Content requires an Apple ID.
+Using our Services and accessing your Content may require an Apple ID.
 An Apple ID is the account you use across Apple’s ecosystem.
 Your Apple ID is valuable, and you are responsible for maintaining its confidentiality and security.
 Apple is not responsible for any losses arising from the unauthorized use of your Apple ID.
 Please contact Apple if you suspect that your Apple ID has been compromised.

 You must be age 13 (or equivalent minimum age in your Home Country, as set forth in the registration process) to create an Apple ID and use our Services.
 Apple IDs for persons under this age can be created by a parent or legal guardian using Family Sharing or by an approved educational institution.